andreic94/if-prometheus-importer/README.md

           duration: 0
           customQuery: 'machine_cpu_cores'
 ```
+This manifest file is available in the repository in the [manifest.yaml](manifest.yaml) file.

 After running the manifest file with the `sudo ie --manifest manifest.yaml` command, the output should be:
 ```bash